• Skip to primary navigation

 Design by Bisma / TechEngage

-With smartphones and tablets going on sale frequently, there are times where you might find yourself with an extra Android or iOS device that isn’t being used.
+When new smartphones and tablets are released often, there may be times when you have an extra Android or iOS device that you don’t use.

-Rather than letting that device go to waste in your drawer, here are 5 cool uses for an extra Android or iOS tablet or smartphone.
+Instead of letting that device sit unused in your drawer, here are five awesome ways to make use of an extra Android or iOS tablet or smartphone.

 Image by sik-life on Pixabay

-I have a Nexus 7 (2013) which has absolutely horrible battery performance and heats up easily when used with Wi-Fi.
+I have a Nexus 7 (2013), which has horrible battery performance and heats up quickly when used with Wi-Fi.
 I also had the problem of having my books ruined in my bag during commutes, classes, etc.

 One day, a friend of mine was using his new Kindle.
-While setting it up for him, he mentioned how he had a mountain of books to catch up on.
+While setting it up for him, he mentioned that he had many books to catch up on.
 This made me realize that all the books I had to read were available on Amazon or Barnes & Noble as e-books.

-I bought Moon Reader Pro for $1.99 on sale, then bought my entire backlog of books for $20 with the help of sales and coupons.
-Now, I can read for 2-3 hours a day before I have to recharge the tablet on the weekend.
+I bought Moon Reader Pro for $1.99 on sale, then bought my entire backlog of books for $20 with the help of deals and coupons.
+So now, I can read for 2-3 hours a day before I have to recharge the tablet on the weekend.

 Yes, paperback or hardcover will always be the best way to read, but not when your 900-page book looks like a bulldog ravaged it after a day in your bag.